Batch Bayesian Active Learning with Partial Batch Label Sampling: Introduction

-In this paper, we present a batching approach, Partial Batch Label Sampling (ParBaLS), derived from the Myopic Bayesian Decision Theory principle and a particular perspective of batching.
+In this paper, we present a batching approach, Partial Batch Label Sampling (ParBaLS), derived from the Bayesian Decision Theory (BDT) principle: choose the action (point to label) that minimizes the expected cost (the test loss) in a myopic way.
 In particular, our method incrementally builds a partial batch one-at-a-time using sampled pseudo-labels to update the model.
-We show experimentally that ParBaLS with the EPIG criterion (equivalent to EER using the negative log likelihood loss \citep{mussmann2022active}) has uniformly good performance across 10 different settings including tabular datasets, image datasets, and image datasets with subpopulation shift.
+We show experimentally that ParBaLS with the EPIG criterion (equivalent to EER using the negative log likelihood loss \citep{mussmann2022active}) has uniformly good performance across 24 different settings, including tabular, text, and image datasets, with different budgets and label-imbalanced settings, with consistency upon natural distribution shifts \citep{koh2021wilds}.